binbashar/le-tf-infra-aws/apps-devstg/us-east-1/k8s-eks-v1.17/README.md

-# AWS EKS Reference Layer
+# AWS EKS Reference Layer (module: terraform-aws-eks v1.17x)

 ## Overview
 This documentation should help you understand the different pieces that make up this